Over the years, iceberg lettuce has been given a pretty bad rap.

 Many doctors recommend for pregnant women to consume approximately 400 mg of folic acid per day before and during pregnancy.
 This can help prevent several birth defects such as anencephaly and spina bifida (6).

-While you can take a supplement that contains folic acid, the folate found in iceberg lettuce is a much healthier and more natural source.
+Taking a supplement that contains folic acid is always an option.
+However, the folate found in iceberg lettuce is a much healthier and more natural source.

 Vitamins In Iceberg Lettuce

-The various nutrients found in a head of iceberg lettuce may not be as high in quantity as many of the other varieties of lettuce, but many are present is sufficient quantities to ensure you meet the standard recommended daily intake.
+Nutrients found in a head of iceberg lettuce may not be as high in quantity as many of the other varieties of lettuce.

 - Vitamin A: Vitamin A is a powerful antioxidant used by your body to maintain eye health and night vision.
-Vitamin A also supports cell growth.
+It also supports cell growth.

 - Vitamin C: Vitamin C is a powerful antioxidant used by your body to boost your immune system.